bk7312/bookmarklets/README.md

 To install a bookmarklet, create a new bookmark and paste the code into the URL bar.
 See examples below, images taken from [freeCodeCamp](https://www.freecodecamp.org/news/what-are-bookmarklets/).

 Alternatively, if the bookmarklet is available as a link, you can also drag and drop it to your bookmarks menu to install.
-Note that the JS code in the bookmarklet link might be different as it has been minified.
+Note that the JS code in the bookmarklet link will be different as it has been minified.

 **Only install bookmarklets from sources you trust and whenever possible, review the code before running it!**

-#### Example using Firefox:
+### Example using Firefox

 ![firefox-1](https://github.com/bk7312/bookmarklets/assets/14029543/db38cfc8-145d-4fb0-8395-2a06cbc76723)

-#### Example using Chromium:
+### Example using Chromium

 ![chromium](https://github.com/bk7312/bookmarklets/assets/14029543/f53a55f2-ecc0-4a68-8231-e85bad099072)